pagonzales/captaindarkcoder/README.md

 - 👋 Hi, I’m Paul Allen M. Gonzales
+- I am a Mechanical Engineer and a PhD in Theoretical Physics Student
 - 👀 I’m interested in programming, physics, mathematics, and engineering
 - 🌱 I’m currently learning MS Excel and Python for Data Analysis